Monday, January 12, 2026

 Why Trump Wants Jerome Powell Gone – And What It Means for Your Money

-The dispute centers on Powell’s reluctance to cut interest rates in response to economic pressures stemming from the administration’s tariff policies.
+The disagreement revolves around Powell’s reluctance to cut rates against a backdrop of economic pressure brought about by the administration’s tariff policies.

-The president’s comments have drawn criticism from lawmakers who stress the importance of maintaining the Federal Reserve’s independence.
-Senate Minority Leader Chuck Schumer stated, “An independent Fed is vital for a healthy economy, something that Trump has proved is not a priority for him”.
+The president’s comments also sparked outcry from legislators interested in keeping the Federal Reserve independent.
+“An independent Fed is essential to a healthy economy, something that Trump has proved is not a priority for him,” Senate Minority Leader Chuck Schumer said.

 Outlook